College of Business, Graduate Programs

 The College of Business offers graduate programs leading to a Master of Business Administration (MBA), a Master of Science in Accounting (MS), a Doctorate of Business Administration (DBA), and an Executive Master of Business Administration (EMBA) for working executives and professionals.

 - The Master of Science in Accounting prepares students for careers in accounting; the MS in Accounting degree requires the successful completion of a minimum of 30 SCH.
+For more information on the Master of Science in Accounting degree program, visit the Department of Accounting, Finance, and Management Information Systems Graduate section.

 - The Master of Business Administration (MBA) program is offered in Houston at the PVAMU Northwest Houston Center.
 MBA courses are also available online, allowing students the flexibility to manage their coursework while working.
 The curriculum and program learning goals are identical to those of the courses delivered in the classroom.
 Some scheduling adjustments have been made to accommodate the online environment.